 Collection and use of personal information

-The PiHome does not collect any personal data about you on this website, apart from information which you volunteer (for example by e-mailing us or by using our online feedback form).
+The PiHome does not collect any personal data about you on this website, apart from information which you volunteer (for example by e-mailing us or by using our online feedback form or downloading PiHome IMG files).
 Any information which you provide in this way is not made available to any third parties, and is used by the PiHome only in line with the purpose for which you provided it.
 Your personal data may also be anonymised and used for statistical purposes.

 Your rights regarding data supplied via this website